lklok66/ice/distribution/src/sl/README.txt

 Ice for Silverlight is a port of Ice for C# to Silverlight with some
 limitations:

-- it only supports the TCP socket transport.
-SSL or UDP transports are not supported.
+- It only supports the TCP socket transport.
+SSL and UDP transports are not supported.

-- there's no support for server side connections: an Ice for Silverlight application can't accept connections.
-However, it does support bi-directional connections and can therefore dispatch requests received over a connection to a server.
+- Server-side connections are not supported, therefore an Ice for Silverlight application cannot accept connections.
+However, bi-directional connections are supported, which means a Silverlight client can dispatch requests received over a connection to a server.

-- it doesn't support protocol compression.
+- Protocol compression is not supported.

 - Ice.Application and Glacier2.Application classes are not supported.

-- Dynamic loading of Slice-generated class and exception factories are not supported, the Ice.FactoryAssemblies property must be used instead.
+- Dynamic loading of Slice-generated class and exception factories are not supported.
+The Ice.FactoryAssemblies property must be used instead.

-- the ICE_CONFIG environment variable is not supported.
+- The ICE_CONFIG environment variable is not supported.

-- Dynamic loading of Slice checksums.
+- Dynamic loading of Slice checksums is not supported.

 - Thread priorities are not supported.

-- the Ice.StdOut, Ice.StdErr, Ice.PrintProcessId and Ice.LogFile
+- The Ice.StdOut, Ice.StdErr, Ice.PrintProcessId and Ice.LogFile
   properties are not supported.

 - Loading properties from the Windows registry is not supported.

-This Ice for Silverlight release also no longer supports the HTTP transport supported in previous Ice for Silverlight versions and doesn't restrict anymore Ice connections to Glacier2 routers, it can connect to any Ice servers.
+This Ice for Silverlight release also no longer supports the HTTP transport that was available in previous Ice for Silverlight versions.
+Furthermore, a Glacier2 router is no longer required when using the TCP transport; a Silverlight client is now able to connect directly to any Ice server.

-Features specific to Ice for Silverlight are described in more details below.
+Features specific to Ice for Silverlight are described in more detail below.

-TCP Socket transport
+TCP socket transport
 ====================

 To use the socket transport in Ice for Silverlight, you must run a